 11 (Unpretentious) Ways to Promote Your Radio Story with Social Media

-Here’s a portion of my recent article for AIRBlast from the Association of Independents in Radio:
+Here’s my recent article for AIRBlast from the Association of Independents in Radio:

 Introduction: Securing a broadcast is now just a step along the way in spreading a radio story.
 How can producers plug into online networks to hook new listeners?
 Social media strategist and AIR member Will Coley discovered his zest for radio at the first Transom Radio Story Workshop, and in 2012 developed the Working Now project as a SoundCloud Community Fellow.
 His stories have broadcast on KCRW’s UnFictional, Transom.org, and Georgia Public Broadcasting, among others.
 Here he shares his top tips.